RTMP vs. RTSP: Which Protocol Should You Choose? (Update)

 Segmented Streaming

 When paired with UDP, RTSP allows you to chunk your streams so viewers can start viewing them before the content is fully downloaded.
-This allows for very low-latency streaming, albeit the quality of video and audio can suffer.
+This allows for very low-latency streaming, albeit the quality of video and audio can sometimes suffer.

 RTSP Cons